Appealing Your Financial Aid Offer

 Filing a petition does not guarantee your request will be granted.
 Exceptional circumstances must be documented and must meet federal and/or institutional petition policies.
 Additional aid can only be awarded if funds are available.

-In some cases, the prior year parental income–2018–or the projected year income–2019–will be significantly lower than the prior, prior year income reported on the FAFSA and/or CSS Profile–2017.
-In order for us to consider using prior or projected year income:
+In some cases, the prior year parental income–2021 will be significantly lower than the prior, prior year income reported on the FAFSA and/or CSS Profile–2020.
+In order for us to consider using prior year income:

 - your parents will need to complete and sign the Parents' Income Update form; AND